rspamd/rspamd/ideas.md

 	- the testing framework that can run rspamd, generate configs, grab messages and evaluate test cases;
 	- rspamd should be able to run in pipe mode to be tested more quickly;
 * At the final evaluation we suppose to have the following tasks being done:
-	- The most of rspamd components should have the correspoding tests in the framework;
+	- Most of rspamd components should have the correspoding tests in the framework;
 	- The code coverage by tests must be more than 50%

 ### Support of HTTPCrypt in the Web interface